jborjon/jborjon.github.io/portfolio/why-do-companies-invest-in-business-intelligence-applications.md

 ### Improve Process Visibility to Make Real-Time Decisions

-With a few clicks, you can get an idea of what's happening at all levels of your business.
+With a few clicks, you can get an idea of what’s happening at all levels of your business.
 If an issue needs to be addressed, you can identify and take care of it right away.

 ### Maintain Accountability

-It's difficult to reach business goals if they are fuzzy or if no one's accountable for them.
+It’s difficult to reach business goals if they are fuzzy or if no one’s accountable for them.

 BI can lead to goal clarity, which allows you to assign accountability and follow up at predetermined times.